 Hammerman, who has worked on Community Board 6 since 1990 and is its highest paid staffer at $112,000 a year, took a medical leave of absence shortly after he was arrested on April 2 for hacking his ex-girlfriend's Uber account to follow her to a Bushwick hotel, according to court documents.

 He then broke an order of protection five days later after he followed her to a Park Slope bar, prosecutors said.

-He turned down a June plea deal that would have forced him to admit to a violation while other more serious charges would have been dropped, according to his lawyer.
+The defiant district manager turned down a June plea deal that would have forced him to admit to a violation while other more serious charges would have been dropped, his lawyer said.

 Hammerman may soon be out of hot water with the courts, but he still faces scrutiny in his role on the community board.